moedje/plugin.video.tumblrv/resources/README.md

 - [x] List of Video's from a blog
 - [x] List More/Older Video's from a blog
 - [x] Collect TAGS from any video's as you use addon
-- [x] List all collected tags and display video's with this tag (Removed until you can do something with tags)
+- [x] List all collected tags and display video's with this tag
 - [x] Display Liked Videos
 - [x] Ability to Like/save a video
 - [x] Download A Video